Viyond/LStore/README.md

 | delete  | delete key-value pair with given key  | no limits |
 | deleteRange | delete data by given range  | never try to delete range from begin to end while stored billions of data  |
 | info  | get informateions of store base | no limits |

+##### how to?
+- server
+  - create a directory which LStore  will be in.
+  - down load from release page (not ready yet!) and put it on your server and extracting them out.
+  - make sure you'd Java Environment (1.8+) installed!
+  - make some configration within config.properties which in conf directory
+  - run start.sh to start the server

+- client
+  - make client.jar in your project
+  - make some configration within config.properties which in conf directory
+  - use com.mydb.client.command.Command to do something you like
+  - enjoy